-When it comes to your website it is natural to be self-focused on what message you want to get across from your point of view.
-The above questions are to get you to think “outside” the box of just creating a website from that one point of view — yours — and that doesn’t connect with site visitors.
+When it comes to your website, it is natural to be self-focused on what message you want to get across from your point of view.
+But, unfortunately, the above questions get you to think “outside” the box of just creating a website from that one point of view — yours –, and that doesn’t connect with site visitors.

-Don’t underestimate the power of putting the work in to create a great site, unique to you that is primarily focused on your site visitors.
-Keeping these questions in mind every step of the way will help you to do just that.
+Don’t underestimate the power of putting the work in to create a great site unique to you that is primarily focused on your site visitors.
+Keeping these questions in mind every step of the way will help you do just that.

 At your service,